maldil/ICSE2023_PyEvolve_Artifacts/README.md

 You have successfully configured all the necessary setup for executing PyEvolve.

 ### b.
 Executing PyEvolve
-Under the evaluation, we demostrate transplantation of two diffrent patterns to the project `keras`.
+Under the evaluation, we demostrate transplantation of a patterns to the project `keras`.
 These changes were submited to the project `keras` and was accepted throught this pull request (https://github.com/keras-team/keras/pull/16874).

 **Step 2.1:** Open the teminal application in the virtual machine and Navigate to the folder `PYEVOLVE_FILES` using the command `cd  ~/Desktop/PYEVOLVE_FILES`.